apache/cordova-docs/docs/en/edge/guide/cli/index.md

 within each platform's subdirectory, appearing for example in `platforms/ios/www` or `platforms/android/assets/www`.
-Because the CLI constantly copies over files from the source _www_ folder, you should only be editing these files and not the ones located under the _platforms_ subdirectories.
+Because the CLI constantly copies over files from the source _www_ folder, you should only edit these files and not the ones located under the _platforms_ subdirectories.
+If you use version control software, you should add this source _www_ folder, along with the _merges_ folder, to your version control system.
+(More information about the _merges_ folder can be found in the Customize Each Platform section below.)

-At this point, if you wish, you can use an SDK such as Eclipse or xCode to open the project you created.
-You will only be able to open the project in an SDK if you point the SDK to the derivative set of assets (stored in the `/platforms/` directory), not the original cross-platform source files (the top level `/www/` directory).
-This is because the SDK specific meta data files are stored within the appropriate `/platform/` subdirectory.
+If you wish at this point, you can use an SDK such as Eclipse or Xcode to open the project you created.
+You will need to open the derivative set of assets from the `/platforms/` directory to develop with an SDK.
+This is because the SDK specific metadata files are stored within the appropriate `/platform/` subdirectory.
 (See the Platform Guides for information on how to develop applications within each IDE.)
 Use this approach if you simply want to initialize a project using the CLI and then switch to an SDK for native work.

-Read on if you wish to use the Web Project Dev workflow (the CLI) for the entire development cycle.
+Read on if you wish to use the cross-platform workflow approach (the CLI) for the entire development cycle.

 ## Build the App